How Much Epoxy for a River Table or Deep Pour (Lifts, Pours & Wait Times)

 Why can’t I just pour a deep river table in one shot?

-Deep pour epoxy cures via an exothermic reaction — too much mass at once traps heat, which can cause cracking, cloudiness, or yellowing as it cures.
+Deep pour epoxy cures via an exothermic reaction, and too much mass at once traps heat, which can cause cracking, cloudiness, or yellowing as it cures.
 That’s why depths over about 2 inches typically get split into multiple lifts instead of one pour.

 How long do I wait between lifts?

-24–36 hours is the typical range, depending on the product and ambient temperature — check your product’s TDS.
+24 to 36 hours is the typical range, depending on the product and ambient temperature, so check your product’s TDS.
 Some installers use an infrared thermometer to confirm the previous lift has cooled below roughly 85°F before pouring the next.

 Do I need a special hardener for a deep pour?